-- 274. The Project Unit is headed by a Project Manager and includes eight specialists (Figure 23Figure 23).
-These personnel will be contracted by UNDP.
-The Project Manager will run the project on a day-to-day basis on behalf of the Project Board within the constraints laid down in the annual workplan.
-The Project Manager function will end when the terminal evaluation report, and other documentation required by the Adaptation Fund and CAF, has been completed and submitted to CAF (including operational closure of the project).
-The Project Manager will promote coordination among project partners. - 275.
-There will be three thematic coordinators: - a.
-An Electronic Media Specialist, who will be responsible to develop and maintain the project's electronic platform and the development of communication and education on project activities (Figure 21Figure 21). - b.
-A Lead Engineer Specialist, who will be responsible for the implementation of the project's adaptation measures. - c.
-A Monitoring and Evaluation Specialist, who will be responsible for monitoring the progress of the project and to document and systematize project experience and learning. - 276.
-Local Specialists situated in Antofagasta and Esmeraldas: - a.
-One Engineer Specialist responsible for the implementation of the adaptation measures in Antofagasta and Esmeraldas. - b.
-One Social Specialist responsible for implementation of the public communication and education strategies and the narrators' initiative in Antofagasta, Taltal, and Esmeraldas. - 277.
-Finally, two Accounting and Administration Assistants will provide on-site administrative and accounting support. - 278.
+- c.
+An Electronic Media and Communication Specialist, who will be responsible to develop and maintain the project's electronic platform and the development of communication and education on project activities (Figure 21). - d.A Lead Engineer Specialist, who will be responsible for the implementation of the project's adaptation measures. - e.A Monitoring and Evaluation Specialist, who will be responsible for monitoring the progress of the project and to document and systematize project experience and learning.

+- 281. Local Specialists situated in Antofagasta and Esmeraldas: - f.
+One Engineer Specialist responsible for the implementation of the adaptation measures in infrastructure works in Antofagasta and Esmeraldas. - a.
+One Social Specialist responsible for implementation of the public communication and education strategies and the narrators' initiative in Antofagasta, Taltal, and Esmeraldas. - b.
+One Social Specialist responsible for implementation of the public communication and education strategies and the narrators' initiative in Esmeraldas - c.
+A local support technician for the implementation of the project's adaptation actions in Chile, integrating the dimensions related to the community, communication and public education strategy generated by the project in Antofagasta and Taltal. - 282.
+Finally, two Accounting and Administration Assistants will provide on-site administrative and accounting support. - 283.
 The Project Manager, Electronic Media Specialist, Lead Engineer Specialist, and Monitoring and Evaluation Specialist will be based in office space arranged by UNDP.
 Their precise location will be decided at project start.
-The local engineer specialists will be based in the municipalities and will maintain close collaboration and coordination with the local offices of MMA and MAE (i.e., responsible entities) as well as with the corresponding project partners (Figure 22Figure 22 and Figure 23Figure 23).
-One Accounting and Administration Assistant will be based in the Municipality of Antofagasta and will provide support to the work in both Chilean cities.
-The other Accounting and Administration Assistant will be based in the Municipality of Esmeraldas.
+The local engineer specialists will be based in the municipalities and will maintain close collaboration and coordination with the local offices of MMA and MAE (i.e., responsible entities) as well as with the corresponding project partners (Figure 22 and Figure 23).
+One Accounting and Administration Assistant will be based at the UNDP offices in Santiago in the Municipality of Antofagasta and will provide support to the work in both Chilean cities.
+The other Accounting and Administration Assistant will be based in the MAATE offices Municipality of Esmeraldas.
+The technical personnel from Esmeraldas will work at the MAATE offices while the technical personnel from Antofagasta will work at the MMA offices.